sarphiv/dtu-02476-ml-ops/reports/README.md

 >
 > Answer:

-For our training experiments we have a dockerfile made specifically training.
+For our training experiments we have a dockerfile made specifically for training.
 We, however, only used this once, because it was faster and cheaper to train our models locally instead of on GCP Vertex AI.
 Our experiments have therefore been run directly in our devcontainer, which uses our devcontainer dockerfile.

 Our `dev.Dockerfile` simply sets up system packages, a non-root user, and then it caches the package requirements as an image layer.
 The `devcontainer.json` then sets up the rest of the development tools and settings.